 This Teriyaki Salmon Stir Fry is my favorite light and healthy stir fry dish to make.
 It's made with an easy homemade teriyaki sauce and marinated salmon.
 All you need is a few simple ingredients and your favorite stir fry vegetables.
-Serve with white rice or Perfect Instant Pot Sushi Rice!
+Serve with white rice, coconut rice, or Perfect Instant Pot Sushi Rice!

 📋 About the Recipe